replayio/docs/src/app/test-runners/cypress-io/page.md

 Cypress brings its special chaining syntax, but can sometimes lead to unexpected issues.
 Retryability mechanisms can sometimes cause a race-condition, starting a chain of events that can be hard to trace back.

 Replay tackles this by providing you more context and deeper insight.
-All packaged into DevTools that we love to work with and with time-travelling capability on top of it.
+All packaged into DevTools that we love to work with and with time-traveling capability on top of it.

 ## Trace back every DOM change